soulspace-org/overarch/doc/usage.md

 #### Relation (:rel)
 Relations describe the connections and interactions of the parts of a view.

+#### Boundaries
+Boundaries group related elements and are normaly rendered as a dashed box in a view.
+There are currently 4 types of boundaries, two of them implicit.

+The implicit boundaries are the system boundary and the container boundary.
+They are not modelled explicitly but are rendered for referenced systems and containers in specific views.
+A system boundary is rendered, when an internal system with containers as content is referenced in a container view or component view.
+Likewise a container boundary is rendered for a referenced container in a component view.

+The explicit boundaries are enterprise boundary and context boundary.
+These are explicitly modelled.
+An enterprise boundary {:el :enterprise-boundary}
+can be used to group systems by enterprise or company.
+A context boundary {:el :context-boundary} can be used to group containers or components by some common context, especially by domain contexts in the sense of domain driven design.

 #### Example
 Example (exerpt from the [banking model](/models/banking/model.edn) containing context and container level elements):